premAI-io/dev-portal/blog/2023-11-15-prem-app-v0.2-released/index.md

   <meta name="twitter:image" content="./image.png"/>
 </head>

 We are excited to announce the release of Prem App v0.2.x.
-This update brings groundbreaking improvements and features, enhancing your private and sovereign generative AI experience on Mac OS with Apple Silicon chip.
+This update brings performance improvements and new features, enhancing your private and sovereign generative AI experience on Mac OS with Apple Silicon chip.

 ![Prem Desktop App with model gallery](./image.png)